Femi Awoniyi addressing the meeting and calling for a paradigm shift in efforts to tackle irregular migration/Photo: CSOnetMADE

 This commitment was underlined by Femi Awoniyi, Director of GAIDI, during his keynote address at the first 2026 meeting of the Civil Society Network on Migration and Development (CSOnetMADE) in Lagos.

-Abosede Otukpe, Director of Denny Social Welfare Hub (DSWHUB), Lagos, and moderator of the event, delivering her speech.
-DSWHUB is a nonprofit organisation actively engaged in the reintegration and psychosocial support of returnees and vulnerable migrants/Photo: GAIDI
+Abosede Otukpe, State Coordinator of CSOnetMADE in Lagos and Director of Denny Social Welfare Hub (DSWHUB), Lagos, delivering her speech.
+DSWHUB is a nonprofit organisation actively engaged in the reintegration and psychosocial support of returnees and vulnerable migrants/Photos: CSOnetMADE

-Awoniyi, who is a journalist and publisher of The African Courier, highlighted the devastating human toll of unplanned and undocumented migration routes.
-Since 2014, an estimated 30,000 people have died or gone missing attempting irregular crossings of the Mediterranean, while thousands more are believed to have perished in the Sahara Desert.
-Beyond fatalities, hundreds of thousands of Africans are stranded in transit in North Africa, the Middle East and across Europe, often in prolonged legal uncertainty, with severe physical and psychological consequences.
+Awoniyi, a journalist who is also the publisher of The African Courier, highlighted the devastating human toll of unplanned and undocumented migration routes.
+Since 2014, an estimated 30,000 people have died or gone missing attempting irregular crossings of the Mediterranean, while thousands more are believed to have perished in the Sahara Desert, he pointed out.
+Beyond fatalities, hundreds of thousands of Africans are stranded in transit in North Africa, the Middle East and across Europe, often in prolonged legal uncertainty, with severe physical and psychological consequences, he added.

-Referring to the German context, Awoniyi noted that over 12,000 Nigerians have been issued deportation orders in recent years following rejected asylum applications.
-“When those still in the asylum process are included, the number rises significantly in view of the low recognition rates of Nigerian asylum claimants which is about 6.5 per cent,” he said.
-“This underlines the urgent need for prevention through the dissemination of information and the promotion of realistic alternatives long before people embark on dangerous journeys.”
+Referring to the German context, Awoniyi noted that more than 12,000 Nigerians have been issued deportation orders in recent years following the rejection of their asylum applications.
+“When those still in the asylum process, many of whom have very low prospects of success, are taken into account, the figures rise significantly, given the low recognition rate for Nigerian asylum-seekers, which currently stands at about 6.5 per cent,” he said.
+“This underlines the urgent need for prevention through the dissemination of accurate information and the promotion of realistic alternatives, long before people embark on dangerous journeys.”

 GAIDI’s work goes beyond integration in Germany.
 As a Germany-based organisation with deep roots in African communities, GAIDI operates along the full migration cycle: